HorizonRobotics/alf/docs/notes/pytorch_notes.rst

 ---------
 We encountered issues related to this feature in our ``SAC`` algorithm converted to  PyTorch from TensorFlow.
-Our initial version of ``SAC`` has an instability issue, expecially on complex tasks that requires longer training time.
+Our initial version of ``SAC`` has an instability issue, especially on complex tasks that requires longer training time.
 This is caused by the inversion of the ``Transform``  used in the actor distribution of ``SAC`` as mentioned above.
-For more details, please refer to this `PR on stablizing SAC <https://github.com/HorizonRobotics/alf/pull/486>`_.
+For more details, please refer to this `PR on stabilizing SAC <https://github.com/HorizonRobotics/alf/pull/486>`_.

 2. ``Distribution`` / ``Probability``
 =========================================================